 Sure, the Zenfone 6 will still a relatively unknown proposition given the changeability of the company's output over the years, but we've been using one for a full week to let you know whether it can live up to its lofty potential or not....

 - 100% DCI-P3

 The Asus take on 2018/9's now well-established notch - that black-out area at the front of many current smartphones where the selfie camera is typically housed - is that it's just not necessary.
 It just takes a bit of creativity and a whole new camera mechanism - which we'll get to in a moment.

 As Asus has chosen to ditch the notch, however, there's one perplexing hardware choice in our view: this is an IPS LCD panel rather than OLED.
-Now, it looks totally fine - nay, good - but a punch-hole notch solution would have to be LCD because of how the panel is cut.
+Now, it looks totally fine, but a punch-hole notch solution would have to be LCD because of how the panel is cut.
 Surely Asus should have taken on the advances of an OLED panel - with richer blacks and more pronounced colours - to really show-off its notch-free solution?
+Plus, despite a quoted 600 nits brightness, we've found the auto-brightness to be stingy and lacking when it's sometimes needed, dropping to low levels unexpectedly.

-Still, there are lots of positives to be taken from the Zenfone 6's solution as it stands.
-It's big, it's bright and even when eyeing-up content particularly close its Full HD+ resolution is plenty sharp - sure, others go higher resolution, but there's an argument that it's nothing but detrimental to battery life, even at this larger screen scale.
-Sit the Zenfone 6 next to its notched competitors and it stands out in a largely positive light.
+When eyeing-up content particularly close the panel's Full HD+ resolution is plenty sharp.
+Sure, others go higher resolution, but there's an argument that it's nothing but detrimental to battery life, even at this larger screen scale.
+Sit the Zenfone 6 next to its notched competitors and it stands out in a largely positive light overall.

 - Pop-up mechanism with geared steps for full control through 180 degrees

 - Dual camera unit: 48MP standard (26mm) and 13MP wide-angle (11mm)